mapoferri/internship/README.md

 # Internship

-Here there are the codes used for the containerization of apps PredGPI (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-392) and BaCeLlo (https://academic.oup.com/bioinformatics/article/22/14/e408/228072).
+Here there are the codes used for the containerization of apps [PredGPI](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-392) and [BaCeLlo](https://academic.oup.com/bioinformatics/article/22/14/e408/228072).

 # Requiremnets